hotosm/learnosm/CONTRIBUTING.md

 2. Ensure the chapter of LearnOSM is up to date (probably from English).
 3. Create a copy of the original document in the new language folder, ensure it has the header explaining that it is in the process of being translated.
 4. Translator gets a github account & is directed to the file for translation.
-5. Translator replaces the original text in the document with new language pull requests as they go - as per [online github editing tools](https://help.github.com/articles/editing-files-in-another-user-s-repository/).
+5. Translator replaces the original text in the document with new language, issuing pull requests as they go - as per [online github editing tools](https://help.github.com/articles/editing-files-in-another-user-s-repository/).
 The tranlated text will only appear on LearnOSM when the 'pull request' has been authorised by a site administrator.
 6. Translator can view the document by clicking on it in the repository - ensure the link is included in the issue, so that it is easy for all parties to find.
 7. While translator is carrying out steps 4, 5 & 6,  git-hubber obtains screenshots in correct language & puts them in appropriate folder, updating the links in the document that translator is working on.